BI & Analytics

 2. The key component of my message was the results in the smallest region of the map, which wasn't really jumping out as it was so small compared to other areas.

 That's when I knew a HEX map would solve both issues for me.
+I'll outline my approach step by step below:

 Step 1: Draw your map and be ready to compromise